 Gauteng is arguably South Africa’s most diverse province with immigrant communities from across Africa and the world calling the province home.

 Make sure to sample some pan-African cuisine at venues like the Roving Bantu Kitchen or at Sanza Sandile’s Yeoville Dinner Club, enjoy some traditional Ethiopian coffee and a plate of injeera in Maboneng and taste contemporary African dining at the fantastic Marabi Club at Hallmark House.

 If you visit Soweto, don’t leave without enjoying a meaty feast at a local shisa nyama restaurant where you can choose your own meats to enjoy flame-grilled on the braai.

 Gauteng is blessed with sunshine all year round, although in winter it can be chilly at night (sometimes as low as 2 degrees) so bring warm clothing.
 During spring and summer expect occasional spectacular late afternoon and evening thunderstorms.

-Major annual events that are top attractions for visitors to the province include the FNB Art Joburg and Latitudes art fairs (Sep), Joy of Jazz (Sep), the Meetings Africa conference (Feb-March), the Afropunk Joburg music festival (Dec), the international cricket summer season (Dec-Feb) and the annual international rugby test (Jun-Jul).
+Major annual events that are top attractions for visitors to the province include the FNB Art Joburg art fair (Sep), Joy of Jazz (Sep), the Meetings Africa conference (Feb-March), the Afropunk Joburg music festival (Dec), the international cricket summer season (Dec-Feb) and the annual international rugby test (Jun-Jul).